 This method of allocation is consistent with the rest of the Constitution and echoes the states' representation in Congress.
-A portion of a state's congressional representation is based on population (the House of Representatives; one person, one vote), and a portion is based on a one state, one vote philosophy (the Senate).
+A portion of a state's congressional representation is based on

 But no Senator or Representative, or Person holding an Office of Trust or Profit under the United States, shall be appointed an Elector.